iconation/ICONSafe-SCORE/README.md

 - Fill the `-n` option corresponding to the network where your SCORE is deployed to: `localhost`, `yeouido`, `euljiro` or `mainnet`.
 - Fill the `-p` option corresponding to the package you want to update : `address_registrar`, `balance_history_manager`, `event_manager`, `iconsafe`, `transaction_manager`, `wallet_owners_manager`, `wallet_settings_manager`

 - **Example** :
 <pre>$ ./scripts/score/update_score.sh -n localhost -p iconsafe</pre>

+- If you need to update all SCOREs, please use `update_all.sh`.